If you’re currently amid a fitness or weight loss journey, then this article is definitely for you.

 You must understand that working withing your limits will help you reach your fitness goals in the safest and most efficient way.
 Start by going to the gym 2 days a week, then gradually add up.
 This doesn’t mean that you’ll always stay within certain limits.

 On the contrary, with each workout, your limits will broaden, allowing you to set harder but realistic goals and keeping the journey going.

 Setting up a schedule is a great way to keep track of all your goals.
 You’re also more likely to stick to your training and avoid missing any session as it’ll become an integral part of your weekly routine.

 In other words, working out will become an essential part of your lifestyle instead of a burden or a chore.
 Simply treat each training session as an appointment, the kind that you can’t really miss except in severe cases.

 Mix It Up

 I’ve seen numerous people, friends, and strangers, quit on their workouts simply because they got bored.
-This is why I recommend that you continuously mix things up in your exercises.
+This is why I recommend that you continuously mix things up in your exercises; even a seemingly simple cardio could turn out to be all you’re missing.
 If you are lifting weights all the time give calisthenics a try.
 Calisthenics could actually be better than lifting weights.